DevilRep/fifteen-puzzle-ts/README.md

 ## Usage
 To start the game just click on the "Fifteen puzzle" on the top

+## Versions
+There is a few different implementations of the game:
+- 1.* - using inheritance

 ## Tests
 To run tests use this command ```yarn test```